How to make Turkey holidays safe

-Answering the questions like "is Ovacik safe", "is it safe to go to Kalkan", "holidays in Turkey is it safe", "is it safe to travel to Hisaronu" we must admit that Turkey is generally a safe destination excluding areas close to the border with Syria.
+Answering the questions like "is Ovacik safe", "is it safe to go to Kalkan", "holidays in Turkey is it safe", "is Hisaronu safe" we must admit that Turkey is generally a safe destination excluding areas close to the border with Syria.
 Bring your friends and family to Turkey and experience just how friendly the Turkish people are.
 They welcome strangers into their country and into their homes with open arms.
 Turkey is not only friendly it is as safe as Europe and North America.
 You can find out more about Turkish traditions at dedicated page.

 You can safely enjoy Turkey’s unique landscapes however, as with all travel at home or away you should observe the same precautions with your personal safety in Turkey.
 Here you will find practical information about Fethiye and Oludeniz safety, travel insurance, the health facilities and services available.
 Please check Fethiye Travel Advice List below.

 Travel Insurance and Medical Services

 A travel insurance policy for holidays in Turkey that covers you for theft, loss, accidents and medical problems before you leave home is highly recommended.
 You may wonder, what holiday travel insurance do i need for Turkey?
 If you plan on doing any adventure activities like scuba diving, white water rafting or paragliding, check that your policy fully covers these activities.
 Remember to bring your holiday insurance policy details and emergency contact numbers and with you.
 A lot of people wonder is Turkey in Europe for travel insurance and does European Travel Insurance cover Turkey, by other words are EHIC cards valid in Turkey?
 Please notice that the European Health Insurance Card (EHIC) is not valid in Turkey, so you will need dedicated holiday insurance policy for travel to Turkey.